Code-Institute-Submissions/African-Explorers/README.md

 And various random sizes.

 As explained in the [Bugs](#bugs) section of this document there was some issues with responsiveness for the background image, carousel, and about us section.
-These discovered using Chrome tools and fixed with media queries.
+These were discovered using Chrome tools and fixed with media queries.

 **Speed**